Using Rosegarden as a Midi Sequencer on Linux

 1. Introduction

 "Rosegarden" is a music program for Linux.
-It has some audio functions, but basically it's a midi-sequencer (similar to older versions of Cubasis).
+Basically it's a midi-sequencer for larger compositions like songs.

-Rosegarden has been developed for many years.
-The recent version is actually quite usable.
+Rosegarden is quite old, which means, it has been developed for many years.
+As a midi-sequencer, the recent version is actually quite usable.

 2. First Steps and Setting Up

-In the main window you see a list of 16 midi tracks to the right.
-When you click on the grey bar of the first one, a part ("segment") is created.
 When you double-click on the segment, a new window opens.
 But what's that?
-It's a notation editor (for musical notes).
-But you probably want the "matrix editor" instead, which is a classic piano roll window.
-So you should set the default setting in "Editing/Options/General/Behaviour/Double-click opens part in" to "Open in Matrix Editor".
+It's a notation editor (for musical notes) (!).
+That's probably not, what you want.
+You probably expect the matrix editor instead, which is a classic piano roll window common in midi sequencers.
+So you should set the default setting in "Editing / Options / General / Behaviour / Double-click opens part in" to "Open in Matrix Editor".

 Ok, that's better.

-You should keep an eye on "Studio/Manage Midi Devices".
-"Midi input" should cover your midi keyboard there.
-If you create new "Midi outputs" there, you should see the new outputs in qjackctl.
-So you can connect Rosegarden to other midi devices available in jack.
+If you create new "Midi outputs" in the corresponding section of the window, you should see the new outputs in "qpwgraph".
+So you can connect Rosegarden to other midi devices.

 Notice, that sometimes help-bubbles appear, when you rest the mouse pointer on GUI-elements.
 Sometimes, these bubbles provide useful information.

-To the left of the title of a track, there are two "lamps", a light blue one and a yellow one.
-You only hear audio, when the light blue lamp is activated.
+To the left of the track's title, there are three lamps: A light blue one, a yellow one, and a green one.
+The track's midi output is only active, when the light blue lamp is on.
 In the icon bar, there are icons for switching all blue lamps of all tracks on and off.

-So if you press keys on your midi keyboard (while the midi keyboard is configured for midi input and a midi output is configured (to a DSSI-plugin for example)) and you still don't hear any sound, check, if the blue lamp of the selected track is activated.
+So if you press keys on your midi keyboard (while the midi keyboard is configured for midi input and a midi output is configured), and you still don't hear any sound, check, if the blue lamp of the selected track is activated.

 3. Key Combinations

 Somehow, it's essential, to work with such a program with keyboard control.
-The following keys are available:
+By default, the following keys are available in Rosegarden:

 Stop PlayingInsert